-Note that up-ranging occurs at 120% of the range, while down-ranging occurs at 10% of normal range.
-To cancel autoranging, press Auto or or key.
-Pressing Auto to cancel autoranging leaves the instrument on the present range.
-The Auto key has no effect on the continuity and diode test functions.
-4.1.2 Filter FILTER lets you set the filter response to stabilize noisy measurements.
-Model ABM-4551 uses a digital filter.
-The displayed, stored and transmitted readings are simply an average of a number of reading conversions (from 1 to 100).
-Perform the following steps to select a filter: 2.
-Press to move down to the command level within the MESA MENU, "1: CONTINUITY" will be displayed.
-3. Use or key to move across to the Filter Command on the command level, "2: FILTER" will be displayed.
-4. Press to move down a level to the filter parameter choice.
-5. Using or to select ON or OFF choice.
-6. Press Auto (ENTER) to confirm the choice.
+- 1. Press $\texttt{Shift} \rightarrow \texttt{I}$ to enter the menu on the menu level, "A: MEAS MENU" will be displayed. - 2.
+Press T to move down to the command level within the MESA MENU, "1: CONTINUITY" will be displayed. - 3.
+Use filter Command on the command level, "2: FILTER" will be displayed. - 4.
+Press T to move down a level to the filter parameter choice. - 5.
+Using I or I to select ON or OFF choice. - 6.
+Press Auto (ENTER) to confirm the choice.
 The message "CHANGE SAVED" will be displayed to show that the change is now in effect.
-ABM-4551 automatically exits the parameter level and moves up a level to the command level.
-7. Use to move across to the filter type command on the command level, "3: FILT TYPE" will be displayed.
-8. Press to move down a level to the filter type parameter choice.
-9. Using or to select MOVNG AV or REPEAT filter type.
-10. Press Auto (ENTER) to confirm the choice.
+ABM-4561 automatically exits the parameter level and moves up a level to the command level. - 7.
+Use to move across to the filter type command on the command level, "3: FILT TYPE" will be displayed. - 8.
+Press T to move down a level to the filter type parameter choice. - 9.
+Using or to select MOVNG AV or REPEAT filter type. - 10.
+Press Auto (ENTER) to confirm the choice.
 The message "CHANGE SAVED" will be displayed to show that the change is now in effect.
-ABM-4551 automatically exits the parameter level and moves up a level to the command level.
-11. Use to move across to the filter count command on the command level, "4: FILT COUNT" will be displayed.
-12. Press to move down a level to edit the filter count parameter.
-13. Use the and keys to choose a numerical place and use and keys to increment or decrement the digits.
-Enter a filter count from 1 to 100.
-14. Press Auto (ENTER) to confirm the count value.
+ABM-4561 automatically exits the parameter level and moves up a level to the command level. - 11.
+Use to move across to the filter count command on the command level, "4: FILT COUNT" will be displayed. - 12.
+Press T to move down a level to edit the filter count parameter. - 13.
+Use the solution and keys to choose a numerical place and use solution and keys to increment or decrement the digits.
+Enter a filter count from 1 to 100. - 14.
+Press Auto (ENTER) to confirm the count value.
 The message "CHANGE SAVED" will be displayed to show that the change is now in effect.
-ABM-4551 automatically exits the parameter level and moves up a level to the command level.
+ABM-4561 automatically exits the parameter level and moves up a level to the command level. - 15.
+Press Shift \rightarrow key to exit from the menu and return to the measurement status. - 16.
+The FILT annunciator turns on when the filter function enabled.